Inventory0

 How Your Inventory Control Will Be Impacted by a Recession

 Feeling a little nervous about your business’s future?
 You’re not alone.
-Data suggests that overall confidence amongst small business owners is at its lowest since at least 2017, when the survey began.
+The data suggest that overall confidence amongst small business owners was below 50% in May and June 2026.
 But it’s not all bad news.
-Even with talks of a looming recession, there are steps businesses can take to not only weather the storm but prosper.
+Even with talks of a potential looming recession, there are steps businesses can take to not only weather the storm but prosper.

 Today, we’re taking a look at how businesses might be affected, including what they’re doing now and how to make money during a recession with proper inventory control.